andrewmoise/grits/README.md

 #### Performance

 The remote performance is pretty mediocre right now.
 It should be possible to do prefetching more cleverly than we're doing now.
-Also, when configured to (when concurrent access isn't expected), we should batch up writes into long lists of write-back-cached "path/CID/assertions" tuples.
+Also, when configured to (when concurrent access isn't expected), we should batch up writes into long lists of write-back-cached "path/CID/assertions" tuples which we are committing from a background thread.
 That should make it better.
 But, for now, it's not super fast when doing I/O remotely with writes involved.

 Reading (serving the read-only bits of the site) should already be faster than a normal web site, if the service worker is enabled.
 Try it out, see if that's the reality.